marler8997/DotNetStuff/README.md

   * TextWriter extensions to prefix a line with n spaces
   * Stream extensions to read the entire stream
   * FileExtensions to read the entire file or write a string to a file
-* Some Http helper methods
+* An HTTP client and some Http helper methods
+* A JSON parser
 * An Ini-format parser
 * An LFD parser/reader (another file format)
 * A line parser that can be used by readers who aren’t guaranteed to receive data on line boundaries